willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 (either header or source).
 Source files are not included in other files and form distinct translation units when a program is compiled.

-2.2.1 C++ header and source file extensions **must** be: \*.hxx and \*.cxx, respectively.
+2.3.1 C++ header and source file extensions **must** be: \*.hxx and \*.cxx, respectively.

-2.2.2 Header and source files that are closely related, such as a header file containing prototypes for a set of methods and a source file containing implementations of those methods **must** be named the same (excluding file extensions) or sufficiently similar so that their relationship is clear.
+2.3.2 Header and source files that are closely related, such as a header file containing prototypes for a set of methods and a source file containing implementations of those methods **must** be named the same (excluding file extension, of course) or sufficiently similar so that their relationship is clear.

-2.2.3 The name of each file **must** clearly indicate its contents.
+2.3.3 The name of each file **must** clearly indicate its contents.

       For example, the header and source file containing the definition and implementation of a major type, such as a class **must** include the